Harshiv07/text-classifier/README.md

 # text-classifier
-CNN and Naive Bayes algorithm for classifying text or document into categories as per 20 news groups dataset
+CNN and Naive Bayes algorithm for classifying text or document into categories.